Technical climbing info

 As we topped out of the hourglass, we took our first real break on the landmark feature known as the Queen’s Chair.
 Jessica claimed that she could not see how this looked like a chair due to her “limited vision” (she has particularly strong prescriptions.. lol).
 I claimed that even with my 20/20 vision I couldn’t see it either, probably due to some “limited imagination”.
 Regardless of how much of a chair it actually looked like, we made our way up looking down the west aspect of the mountain with a gentle breeze moving over us.

 A rather dull knife

-The whole way until this point, we had been particularly underwhelmed by the low difficulty of this classic route.
+The whole way until this point, we had been particularly surprised by the less-than-moderate difficulty of this classic route.
 Jessica wanted to punch it up this final section of the route, but I reminded her that we still have a “quintessential PNW knife-edge ridge traverse” above us that we should reserve some energy for.
-I had in mind a notch down from something like the ridge of Artesonraju that I had climbed 18 months prior.
+I had in mind a notch down from something like the ridge of Artesonraju that I had climbed a year months prior.
 Technical ice climbing, zero protection, zero room for error, 100% commitment, but a notch down.
 I had apparently not made the connection that such climbing probably wouldn’t be present on a grade II climb in the PNW.

 Arriving to the ridge, it was beautiful but a little less (ie. a lot less) dramatic than either of us expected.
 Having hauled a rope and pickets up the route, I figured why not do a running belay in the name of “an abundance of caution and team practice”.
 To be honest, I felt a little silly.